arunm-engineer/GithubActions_CrashCourse/Readme.md

 #### Here in the Actions tab of your repository you can find the detailed output of your workflows, jobs, steps
 ![Alt text](./resources/workflow-output-check.png?raw=true "Optional Title")

-## Running steps in different shells in your wokflow
+## Running steps in different shells in your wokflow for each steps

 ```yml
 name: Execute simple Commands